Government procurement in the United States: Urgent needs

+G-job

+During World War II, some tasks in government contracts were given directly to workers, because the tasks involved military secrets and supervisors were not permitted to know the secrets.
+If a supervisor asked the worker what he or she were doing, they would reply "it's government work", or it's a "G-job".

+Some workers took advantage of military secrecy by doing personal work while on the job and falsely claiming they were doing a G-job.

+After the war, "G-job" became slang for doing personal work while on the job and using their employer's equipment and materials.

 Programs of Record

 A Program of Record is a procurement program which is "a directed, funded effort that provides a new, improved, or continuing materiel, weapon, or information system or service capability in response to an approved need".
 A Program of Record requires certain documentation (eg. Acquisition Program Baseline (APB), acquisition strategies, Selected Acquisition Reports (SAR), etc.) and is recorded in the Future Year's Defense Program (FYDP) or can be updated from the previous year's FYDP.
 Prime government contractors bid to secure contracts to fulfill these Programs of Record.
 The term "Program of Record" originates from these programs being recorded in the budget as "line item record[s]", hence the name.
 However, not all procurement programs are programs of record.
 For example, acquisition programs made on an "Urgent Needs" basis are not considered Programs of Record as they lack some of the required documentation.
 Such programs can be converted into programs of record later on if that documentation is completed and the program adheres to the Joint Capabilities Integration and Development System, among other requirements.

 The roadmap for the fulfilment of a Program of Record is split into five periods: